 - D. This Section is not intended to prohibit or regulate contributions to persons or broad-based political committee small contributor committees for the purpose of influencing elections for offices other than City offices. - E. A broad based political committee small contributor committees making independent expenditures supporting or opposing a candidate shall separately account for contributions received and contributions or expenditures made for the purpose of influencing such elections for City office.
-Where a broad based political committee small contributor committees has separately accounted for such contributions and expenditures for such elections for City office, contributors to that broad based political committee small contributor committees may contribute more than the amounts set forth in Subsection A. of this Section, so long as no portion of the contribution in excess of the set forth amounts is used to influence elections for City office. - F. Beginning January 1, 2017, the Public Ethics Commission shall once annually, on a calendar year basis, increase the contribution limitation amounts upon a finding that the cost of living in the immediate San Francisco Bay Area, as shown on the Consumer Price Index (CPI) for all items in the San Francisco Bay Area as published by the U.S. Department of Labor, Bureau of Statistics, has increased.
+Where a broad based political committee small contributor committees has separately accounted for such contributions and expenditures for such elections for City office, contributors to that broad based political committee small contributor states for Such elections for City office, contributors to that broad based political committee small contributor states and contributor states are political committees.
+A such as the set for the - F. Beginning January 1, 2017, the Public Ethics Commission shall once annually, on a calendar year basis, increase the contribution limitation amounts upon a finding that the cost of living in the immediate San Francisco Bay Area, as shown on the Consumer Price Index (CPI) for all items in the San Francisco Bay Area as published by the U.S. Department of Labor, Bureau of Statistics, has increased.
 The increase of the contribution limitation amounts shall not exceed the CPI increase, using 1999 as the index year.
 The adjustment shall be rounded to the nearest one hundred (100).
 The Public Ethics Commission shall publish the contribution limitation amounts no later than February 1st of each year.
 Beginning in January of 2025 and in January of every odd-numbered year thereafter, the Public Ethics Commission shall increase the contribution limitation amounts by the percent increase, if any, in the Consumer Price Index for the preceding two years, rounding to the nearest fifty dollar (\$50) value.
 The Commission shall use the Consumer Price Index for all Urban Consumers in the San Francisco-Oakland-San Jose, CA metropolitan statistical area, as published by the United States Department of Labor, Bureau of Statistics, or if such an index is discontinued, then the most similar successor index.
 The Commission shall publish the adjusted contribution limits no later than February 1 of the year in which the adjustment occurs.